Cystic Fibrosis Can Make it Hard for Kids to Grow

 Field is required!

-If your child with CF has had growth challenges, what options have you tried to improve their growth? (select all)
+Below is a list of issues that commonly impact appetite or contribute to growth challenges for kids with CF. If your child has had trouble gaining weight, what options have you tried to improve their growth? (select all)

 Field is required!